3 Ways to Motivate Employees and Make them Stay! Pick your Style

 One could grade the results of employee needs, which managers seek to satisfy, based on Abraham Maslow’s Hierarchy of Needs Theory.

-Your managers must seek to fulfill the basic needs (physiological and safety) of employees first, before going ahead and addressing the next few levels (of esteem and self-actualization and of human needs).
+Your managers must seek to fulfil the basic needs (physiological and safety) of employees first, before going ahead and addressing the next few levels (of esteem and self-actualization and of human needs).

 Thus, your managers need to understand if they should operate at:

-1. Level one (Theory X) where the focus is on pushing your employees to work like drones and fulfill certain predetermined set of tasks.
+1. Level one (Theory X) where the focus is on pushing your employees to work like drones and fulfil a predetermined set of tasks.
 This links to physiological needs (money and sustenance) and safety (job security).

 With Theory Z, the focus is on providing the relevant training and guidance to your employees so that they can achieve their career and the organization’s goals.
 This builds on the needs exhibited by Theory Y employees.